People love making silly comments to artists.

 6. “Oh, You’re an Artist?
 Have fun being poor!”

-“Yeah life is super hard.
+Yeah, life is super hard.
 I live according to my own schedule.
 I connect with awesome people on a daily basis.
 I do what I love every day.
 I haven’t woken up to an alarm clock in months.
 People pay me for things I create.
-But man, I sure do miss my 9-5 job…”
+I’m by no means rolling in money, but I’m rich when it comes to the things that matter.

 Not all artists are starving.
 Some of us do figure out a way to turn our passion into a livable income.
 It’s not easy, but I can say one thing for certain.
 I have never been more satisfied with a professional career path than I am now.